zlib-ng/zlib-ng/README.md

 override the system default zlib library, and any wrong configuration or incompatibility of zlib-ng can make the whole system unusable.

-On linux distros, an alternative way to use zlib-ng instead of zlib, is through the use of the _LD_PRELOAD_ environment variable.
+On Linux distros, an alternative way to use zlib-ng instead of zlib, is through the use of the _LD_PRELOAD_ environment variable.
 If the program is dynamically linked with zlib, then zlib-ng can take its place without risking system-wide instability.